Irish Comfort Food- Dublin Coddle [RECIPE]

 4 large potatoes, peeled and sliced about 1/2 inch thick

 4 cloves of garlic, peeled and chopped into big chunks

 6 carrots, peeled and sliced nice and thick

 4-6 cups of chicken broth

 Fresh parsley and/or basil to taste

 In a large pot, add the cubes of bacon into a very large pot or dutch oven and cook it over medium heat until the bacon is nice and crispy.
 Once the bacon is cooked well, remove the bacon and pour off most of the grease, but not all of it.
 You want to leave just enough of the grease to coat the bottom of the pan.
-(Save that grease to fry eggs in, delicious!)

 Add the sausage links to the pan with the bacon grease and brown on both sides over medium-high heat (you might need to do this in two batches depending on the size of your pan).
 Once the sausage is browned, remove it from the pan, but again, you want to leave a little bit of grease in the pan.
 Add sliced onions and garlic to the pan and cook until both are soft.
 Once the onions and garlic are soft, add the bacon and sausage back into the pan along with the carrots and potatoes.
-Season with pepper and add enough apple cider to almost cover the mixture.
+Season with pepper and add enough chicken broth to almost cover the mixture.

 Simmer (but DON’T boil!) for an hour and a half to two hours, covered.
 But here’s the thing- you need to remember to stir the pot every once in a while so that nothing sticks to the bottom.
 Once the cook time is up, slice the sausage into easy to eat bites and serve with the rest of the mixture in a bowl.
 Top with parsley and/or basil.

 [Recipe adapted from The Nourishing Gourmet]